-Low: The long-term risk is low.
+Low: The long-term risk is Low.
 However, the risk may be greater for certain susceptible persons-those older (i.e., greater than 45 years), in lesser physical shape, or with underlying medical/health conditions.
 Long-term health implications from heat injuries are rare but may occur, especially from more serious injuries such as heat stroke.
-It is possible that high heat in conjunction with various chemical exposures may increase long-term health risks, though specific scientific evidence is not conclusive.
-Confidence in these risk estimates is medium (Reference 9, Table 3-6).
+It is possible that high heat in conjunction with various

+Page 18 of 22 Reviewed by CENTCOM (06 January 2015) Final Approval Date (13 April 2018) chemical exposures may increase long-term health risks, though specific scientific evidence is not conclusive.
+Confidence in these risk estimates is medium (Reference 11, Table 3-6).